Epicguru/FontStashXNA/README.md

 It would render following:
 ![](/images/screenshot4.png)

-It is possible to provide custom renderer by implementing interface [IFontStashRenderer](https://github.com/rds1983/FontStashSharp/blob/main/src/FontStashSharp/Interfaces/IFontStashRenderer.cs) and providing it to DynamicSpriteFont.DrawText method.
+It is possible to provide custom renderer by implementing interface [IFontStashRenderer](https://github.com/rds1983/FontStashSharp/blob/main/src/FontStashSharp/Interfaces/IFontStashRenderer.cs) and providing the implementation to DynamicSpriteFont.DrawText.

 ## Building From Source Code
 1. Clone this repo.